 Now, from the boundedness of $e^{it\sqrt{\nA}}$ on $\Dom(\nA^{r/2})$, we infer that Combining \eqref{a2-t1a} and \eqref{a2-t1} we get Hence, again, as an application of the Minkowski inequality we get \eqref{a2} and finish with the proof of Step 2.\\

-\textbf{Step 3}: Here, by using the well known consequence of Agmon-Douglis-Nirenberg regularity results for the elliptic operators, refer \cite{ADN1959-1964}, we prove the required estimate of the first term in \eqref{InHomStrichartz-t3}, in particular, we show
+\textbf{Step 3.} Here, by using the well-known consequence of Agmon-Douglis-Nirenberg regularity results for the elliptic operators, refer \cite{ADN1959-1964}, we prove the required estimate of the first term in \eqref{InHomStrichartz-t3}, in particular, we show

 We start the proof by recalling the following consequence of the Agmon-Douglis-Nirenberg regularity results for the elliptic operators.
 The operators

 and

 are isomorphisms.
 These operators will, respectively, be denoted by $A_{D,q}+I$ and $A_{N,q}+I$, or simply by $A_q+I$.
 Suppose that $u_0 \in D(A^k)$ for sufficiently large $k \in \mathbb{N}$ so that $Au_0 \in \Dom(\nA^{r/2})$.
 Then, since the operators $A$ and $\mathcal{L}_{+}$ commute, we infer that for all $t \in [0,T]$,